By Steve Scherer and Stephen Jewkes

 On Sunday, Savona tried to allay concerns about his views in his first public statement on the matter.
 Savona has been a vocal critic of the euro and the European Union, but he has distinguished credentials, including as industry minister in the early 1990s.

 "I want a different Europe, stronger, but more equal," Savona said in a statement.

-Last week Savona's known criticism of the euro and German economic policy further spooked financial markets that were already concerned about the future government's willingness to reign in the massive national debt, worth 1.3 times its annual output.
+Last week Savona's known criticism of the euro and German economic policy further spooked financial markets that were already concerned about the future government's willingness to reign in the country's massive debt, worth 1.3 times its annual output.